 - 2. On the left side tap on group User events.
 It will then let you access all user definable events on the right-hand side.
-The values you can adjust there are thresholds which permanently compared to the actual values of voltage, current and power on the DC terminal while it's on.
-Here is also distinguishes between source (PS) and sink (EL) mode. - 3.
+The values you can adjust there are thresholds which permanently compared to the actual values of voltage, current and power on the DC input while it's on. - 3.
 Tap on the values to adjust them with the numeric pad popping up.
 The adjustable range is here not restricted by the adjustment limits.
 The Action for every event is set with a drop-down selector.
-See "3.7.1.
+See "3.6.1.
 Definition of terms" for the meaning of the actions.